AnselmMarie/pokemon-pet-shop/README.md

 #### 1. Clone the Repository

-Clone the project using Git on the command line or use a software to download the project to your machine.
+Clone the project using Git on the command line, or use software to download it to your machine.

 #### 2. Install Dependencies